Ranger-4297/YAGPDB-ccs/DISBOARD/Readme.md

 ![Example Disboard](https://cdn.discordapp.com/attachments/784132357002625047/795176964042129438/unknown.png)

 ## Other Info
-Regarding compatibility with DISBOARD; DISBOARD, the bot will still need send and read messages for your bump channele.
+Regarding compatibility with DISBOARD; DISBOARD, the bot will still need send and read messages for your bump channel.
 YAGPDB does **not** bump the server.
 It just resends the embed(s).

 These commands **are** standalone.
 You are able to use them without each other, except `BumpNotify.cc.go` to use this, you will need to add `BumpCommand.cc.go`